Skip to main content Skip to search Skip to main navigation

 Hair loss can have many causes – from heredity to stress to hormonal changes.
 What all forms have in common is that they are always stressful for those affected.
 But no one is alone in this.
 Knowing about the different types of hair loss helps you to better understand your own situation.

-With 8T3 Essentials Hair Serum, there is already a scientifically based approach that rethinks hair generation and opens up new perspectives for those affected by androgenic hair loss to improve their quality of life.
+With 8T3 Essentials Hair Serum, there is already a scientifically based approach that rethinks hair regeneration and opens up new perspectives for those affected by androgenic hair loss to improve their quality of life.

 FAQ: Frequently asked questions about “types of hair loss”